Zilpha Drew Smith

+Early life and education

 Smith was born on January 25, 1852, in Pembroke, Massachusetts, to Silvanus and Judith Winsor Smith.
 Her parents were involved in numerous social causes including abolitionism, education, temperance, and women's suffrage, She graduated from the Boston Girls' High and Normal School in 1868.

+Career

 Her first employment was as a telegraph operator.
 She subsequently revised the Probate Court index for Suffolk County.
 She volunteered, alongside her mother, in relief efforts to care for victims of the Great Boston Fire of 1872; the experience led her towards a career in social work.

 Smith joined the Associated Charities of Boston as Head of the Office Staff in 1879 and became its General Secretary in 1886.
 At that organization, she applied new theories about "charity organization."
 The charity organization movement aimed to coordinate private agencies in order to use their resources efficiently to ameliorate urban poverty.
 Under her administrative leadership, the Associated Charities of Boston successfully brought together the majority of the private charitable and relief organizations in the city.
 Smith developed a centralized office to coordinate unpaid and paid workers.
 She emphasized record-keeping and shared information.
 Smith created a system for volunteer "friendly visitors" to assist the needy, as well as a method for applicants to request aid.
 Smith believed in the value of personal relationships between privileged volunteers and impoverished clients, especially as a means of imparting middle-class values to the poorer classes, At the same time, she encouraged volunteers and paid workers to learn from one another, particularly through district-based committees.
 Smith championed supervision and training classes in social work.
 Though she increased central oversight, the district retained considerable authority within her innovative administrative structure.